ZimCodes/doki-theme-jetbrains/README.md

 ## Changelog

-Did you know I keep a changelog?
+Did you know a changelog exists?
 [You can find it here!](./changelog/CHANGELOG.md)

 ---